Contents hide

 fly-flying

-Is formed by using auxiliary verb to be in Present Participle form -being-and with Past Participle of a main verb.
+It is formed by using an auxiliary verb to be in present participle form (being) and with the past participle of a main verb.

 Being written the letter was sent immediately.